 - Send a copy of your immunization record via mail, fax or e-mail to Student Health and Counseling (see below for contact information).

 - Complete the online Tuberculosis (TB) Risk Assessment form.
 If you answer "Yes" to any of the Risk Assessment questions, you will need to meet with your health care provider and ask them to complete and sign the TB Clinical Documentation Form.
 Submit this form along with hardcopy results of an Interferon Gamma Release Assay (IGRA) blood test (recommended, especially for international students) or a Tuberculin Skin Test (TST, PPD, or Mantoux), and chest x-ray (if applicable), performed after March 15, 2014.

 Note to International Students:

 - If possible, complete the required immunizations and TB testing before leaving your country.
 Immunizations and other medical treatments may be more costly in the United States.
-The Carleton Student Injury & Sickness Plan covers required immunizations.
+The Carleton Student Injury & Sickness Plan may cover required immunizations in certain circumstances.
 However, there will be expenses if you need to have a Tuberculin Skin Test (TST, PPD, or Mantoux), IGRA blood test or a chest x-ray in the United States.

 - All students from countries with a high incidence of TB who have not had an IGRA blood test will be required to attend a TB screening appointment within two weeks of their arrival at Carleton.
 During that session, students will discuss their risk factors with one of SHAC's health care providers and will be required to have an IGRA test.
-While there may be a cost associated with an IGRA that would be charged directly to your student account, at this time the test is covered by Carleton's Student Injury & Sickness Plan.
+At this time the IGRA test is covered by Carleton's Student Injury & Sickness Plan.

 To enter your Immunization Information and complete the Tuberculosis (TB) Risk Assessment Form, logon to the OSH Portal using your Carleton Username and Password at https://go.carleton.edu/osh.